18 Nervous System Development

 The tegmentum (which means “floor”) is the ventral portion of the midbrain.
 There are many structures in the tegmentum and they can perform a wide variety of functions.
 For example, the periaqueductal gray allows us to respond to painful stimuli, the red nucleus and substantia nigra coordinate complex movements, and the ventral tegmental area is important for the processing of reward and motivation.

-Illustration of the internal anatomy of the cerebrum and brainstem.
-Details in caption.
+Internal anatomy of the cerebrum and brainstem.

 Figure 18.8.
 A midsagittal section of the brain.
 The midbrain (tectum and tegmentum) are located anterior to the pons.
 ‘Internal Brain Regions’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.